awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 ### HIPAA Support for Microsoft SQL Server DB Instances<a name="SQLServer.Concepts.General.HIPAA"></a>

 You can use Amazon RDS for Microsoft SQL Server databases to build HIPAA\-compliant applications\.
-You can store healthcare\-related information, including protected health information \(PHI\), under an executed Business Associate Agreement \(BAA\) with AWS\.
+You can store healthcare\-related information, including protected health information \(PHI\), under a Business Associate Agreement \(BAA\) with AWS\.
 For more information, see [HIPAA Compliance](https://aws.amazon.com/compliance/hipaa-compliance/)\.

 Amazon RDS for SQL Server supports HIPAA for the following versions and editions:
 + SQL Server 2017 Enterprise, Standard, and Web Editions